 Why doctors are so afraid of apples

-Those at the top of the healthcare mountain especially fear the Healthcare MiniTrends, because they know 429 of the original Fortune 500 companies (1955) are no longer in business today.
+Those at the top of the healthcare mountain especially fear the Healthcare MiniTrends I write about, because they know only 49 of the original Fortune 500 companies (1955) are still in business today (2026).
 And they’re looking down at a new class of hungry competitors who are already exploiting these minitrends.
+This short article looks at just two of the trends: (1) the new focus on wellness, and (2) the new smartphone uses introduced by Apple.

 Wellness and Functional Medicine

-The apple represents wellness programs that can prevent the need for medical care, and that’s a threat to doctors who learned a lot about diagnosing and treating disease but little about how to prevent it.
+The apple image represents wellness programs that help prevent the need for medical care.
+Prevention, however, is a threat to doctors who learned a lot about diagnosing and treating disease but little about how to prevent it.
 They’d better adapt quickly or lose business and income.

-Insurance companies are already extending the reach of their wellness programs to help avoid illness and associated costs.
-That’s because Obamacare now prevents them from cherry-picking the healthy and most profitable customers and cutting people off once their care gets too expensive.
-The insurers first developed those programs for their large corporate clients so they could improve worker productivity while lowering medical costs, so offering them to individuals is a no-brainer.
+Insurance companies developed wellness programs for their large corporate clients to help avoid illness and improve workforce productivity while lower medical costs.
+They are already extending the reach of those programs because Obamacare now prevents them from cherry-picking the healthy and most profitable customers, cutting off others once their care gets too expensive.
+It seems offering wellness programs to individuals is a no-brainer.

-The wellness programs are one way to encourage healthier lifestyle decisions.
-It’s really just part of a bigger aim – to redefine the purpose of health insurance and replace prepaid medical care with protection against catastrophic illness & injury.
-The hope is to give consumers more skin in the game, to help them find the best value in medical care, and to extend competition to care providers too.
+The wellness programs are one way to encourage healthier lifestyle decisions, but that’s really just part of a bigger aim.
+Their real goal is to redefine the purpose of health insurance and replace prepaid medical care with protection against catastrophic illness & injury.
+The hope is to give consumers more skin in the game, to help them find the best value in medical care.
+Good luck with that.

-That’s another reason doctors are scared.
-And it’s why so many are starting to embrace natural, holistic, and functional medicine and developing skills or partnerships in nutrition, sleep, meditation, acupuncture, and other practices that were once known as Alternative medicine and are increasingly known as Complementary or Integrative medicine.
-Apple Health
+Increased competition among providers is another reason why doctors are scared.
+And it’s why so many are starting to embrace natural, holistic, and functional medicine.
+They’re developing skills or partnerships in nutrition, sleep, meditation, acupuncture, and other practices that were once known as Alternative medicine and are increasingly known as Complementary or Integrative medicine.

 The Smartphone Physical & Telehealth

-Already, consumers can get a comprehensive, clinically relevant well-patient checkup using only smartphone-based devices, and the data is immediately readable and fully uploadable to an electronic health record.
+Technology is enabling much of that new competition.
+Already, consumers can get a comprehensive, clinically relevant well-patient checkup using only smartphone-based devices, and the data is immediately readable and fully upload-able to an electronic health record.

-As Dr. Eric Topol says, smartphones help democratize medicine by promoting competition, empowering patients, helping them schedule telehealth calls, office visits to a concierge clinic, or house calls.
-A physician assistant or nurse practitioner can replace general medical functions, as can a health aide armed with digital diagnostic & medical imaging equipment in a briefcase, and with video connections to summon help when needed.
+As Dr. Eric Topol says, smartphones help democratize medicine by promoting competition, empowering patients, helping them schedule telehealth calls, house calls, or office visits to a concierge clinic.
+A physician assistant or nurse practitioner can now replace many general medical functions.
+Even a home health aide offers new competition when armed with digital diagnostic & medical imaging equipment in a briefcase, and with video connections to summon help when needed.

 Threat? or Opportunity?

-So, it seems there are two kinds of doctors – (1) those who see the joint minitrends of wellness and telehealth as treats, and (2) those who see this as opportunity.
-The ones who are most at risk are those who do not expect and adjust to the many disruptive changes in healthcare.
-That’s why I highly recommend reading 101 MiniTrends in Health Care and attending the MiniTrends2014 Conference.
+So, it seems there are two kinds of doctors – (1) those who see innovative technologies and wellness programs as treats, and (2) those who see them as opportunities.
+The doctor practices most at risk are those that don’t anticipate and adjust to the disruptive changes in healthcare.
+That’s why I highly recommend reading 101 MiniTrends in Health Care, and I welcome your comments below.

 Related Articles